-On this day, 501 years ago, Mary Tudor, sister of Henry VIII, married the French king, Louis XII.
+On an autumn day, over 500 years ago, Mary Tudor, sister of Henry VIII, married the French king, Louis XII.
 The spectacular ceremony in Abbeville in Northern France transformed Mary into the Queen of France.
 No other English princess held that title after her.
 In fact, only one other daughter of a King of England had married a King of France when Eadgifu of Wessex married Charles III almost five hundred years before Mary’s wedding day.
-But the two English queens of France make very interesting reading…
+But the two English queens of France make very interesting reading.

 Mary and Eadgifu were both daughters of conquering kings.
 Mary’s dad was Henry VII who as plain old Henry Tudor turned up at Bosworth in August 1485 and captured the crown of England from Richard III in one of the most famous battles in history.
 Her mother was Elizabeth of York who had a better claim to the throne than Henry but who ended up consort rather than regnant when the victor of Bosworth married her after establishing his own hold on power first.

 Eadgifu was the daughter of Edward the Elder who became King of England in 899 on the death of his very famous father, Alfred the Great.
 But despite the unifying work done by Alfred, Edward still had to battle for the crown as his cousin – son of Alfred’s older brother Aethelread – also reckoned he was king.
 But within a few years, Edward was in control and had even expanded his power.
 Eadgifu was his first child by his second wife, Aelfflaed, who married him in the same year he became king.

 Eadgifu was about seventeen when she married the forty year old Charles III in 919 – she was born around 902.
 Charles had originally married in 907 and had six daughters with his first queen, Frederonne, who died in 917.
 By the time he married Eadgifu he was desperate for a son and his new consort duly provided one – a boy called Louis who was born in 920.